-(a)(b) The Auditor determined compliance with these standard subparts based on Policy 11062.2, that requires an ICE employee, facility employee, contractor, or volunteer suspected of perpetrating sexual abuse or assault is removed from all duties requiring detainee contact pending the outcome of an investigation.
-The ISSA Project Manager and the ISSA HR Manager stated that every ISSA staff member would be subject to disciplinary or adverse action up to and including removal from their position and the Federal service for substantiated allegations of sexual abuse or violating agency sexual abuse policies.
-They also confirmed that no ISSA staff member has been disciplined for any violation of the zero-tolerance policy during the audit period.
-As noted earlier, NYCHR has no volunteers.
-The Auditor interviewed the NYCHR AFOD, who confirmed, as with any staff who is the subject of an allegation of sexual abuse, the facility would remove that person from all duties involving detainee contact until the outcome on the investigation.
-The NYCHR AFOD, the ISSA Project Manager and the ISSA HR Manager interviews confirmed that all sexual abuse allegations are reported to law enforcement (FPS) and every effort would be made to notify any licensing agencies in all cases of substantiated allegations.
-There were no allegations of sexual abuse at the facility during the audit period.
+(a)(b) The Auditor determined compliance with these standard subparts based on Policy 11062.2 that requires, "an ICE employee, facility employee, contractor, or volunteer suspected of perpetrating sexual abuse or assault is removed from all duties requiring detainee contact pending the outcome of an investigation."
+The AFOD confirmed ADHR currently has no contract staff or volunteers.
+She further stated that if they do have any in the future, that any contractor or volunteer, who is the subject of an allegation of sexual abuse, would be removed from all duties involving detainee contact until the outcome on the investigation.
+She also stated that all sexual abuse allegations are reported to the APD, and every effort would be made to notify any licensing agencies in all cases of substantiated allegations.